-With all the hype about drug abuse and what the government is doing to curb the traffic of illegal drugs, it is ironic that the biggest drug abuse crisis in America involves substances that can be legally purchased at any mini mart or convenience store.
-Alcohol is the most used and abused drug in the country, with an estimated 30 percent of adults having abused alcohol or even suffered from alcoholism at some time in their lives.
+With all the hype about drug abuse and what the government is doing to curb the traffic of illegal drugs.
+It is ironic that the biggest drug abuse crisis in America involves substances.
+That can legally buy at any mini mart or convenience store.
+Alcohol is the most used and abused drug in the country.
+With an estimated 30 percent of adults having abused alcohol.
+Even suffered from alcoholism at some time in their lives.

-Anyone of legal age can purchase and drink alcohol without running afoul of the law.
-Drinking only becomes a legal issue when people in road accidents are found to be driving under the influence of this drug.
-The more dismal fact about this overlooked epidemic is that only a few people have received any kind of treatment.
+Anyone of legal age can buy and drink alcohol without running afoul of the law.
+Drinking only becomes a legal issue.
+When people in road accidents found to driving under the influence of this drug.
+The more dismal fact about this over looked epidemic is that only a few people have received any kind of treatment.